magento/magento2/setup/performance-toolkit/README.md

 ## Overview

 The Performance Toolkit enables you to test the performance of your Magento installations and the impact of your customizations.
-It allows you to generate sample data for testing performance and torun Apache JMeter scenarios, which imitate users activity.
+It allows you to generate sample data for testing performance and to run Apache JMeter scenarios, which imitate users activity.
 As a result, you get a set of metrics, that you can use to judge how changes affect performance, and the overall load capacity of your server(s).

 ## Installation

 ### Apache JMeter

-- Go tothe [Download Apache JMeter](http://jmeter.apache.org/download_jmeter.cgi) page and download JMeter in the *Binaries* section.
+- Go to the [Download Apache JMeter](http://jmeter.apache.org/download_jmeter.cgi) page and download JMeter in the *Binaries* section.
 Note that Java 8 or later is required.
 - Unzip the archive.

 ### JSON Plugins